Coarsely Holomorphic Curves and Symplectic Topology: Approximation of Cycles

 \begin{proof} This is automatic if the dimension of $X$ is greater than 4, so we assume that it is 4.
 We remove the self-intersections of $S$ via a local surgery.
 Take a coordinate chart around a self-intersection point of $S$ such that, in this chart, $S$ is the union of the $(x_1,x_2)$-plane and the $(x_3,x_4)$-plane in $\R^4$.
 Define $h: S^1 \times [0,1] \lra \R^4$ by

 Let $B$ be the ball of radius $e^{-1}$ in the Euclidean coordinates of the chart.
 As all the derivatives of~$e^{-1/t}$ tend to zero as $t$ tends to zero, the subset

 is a smooth, embedded submanifold which coincides with $S$ outside of $B$.
-Therefore, by taking $r > 0$ sufficiently small and replacing the part of $S$ in this coordinate chart with $r\widetilde{S}$, one constructs an immersed surface with only transverse self intersections with one fewer self-intersection satisfying~(\ref{surgery_eqn}).
+We can extend the orientation from $S-B$ to all of $\widetilde{S}$, possibly after postcomposing $h$ with a reflection across a coordinate hyperplane.
+Therefore, by taking $r > 0$ sufficiently small and replacing the part of $S$ in this coordinate chart with $r\widetilde{S}$, one constructs an immersed oriented surface with only transverse self intersections with one fewer self-intersection satisfying~(\ref{surgery_eqn}).
 The result follows by induction on the number of self-intersections. \end{proof}

 \begin{proof}[{\bf{\emph{Proof of Proposition \ref{key_prp}}}}] By the $C^1$ Nash Embedding Theorem \cite{Nash}, we can assume $X$ is a $C^1$-submanifold of $\R^n$ for some $n$ and that $g$ is the metric induced by the Euclidean metric on~$\R^n$.
 For $\varepsilon > 0$, there exists a tubular neighborhood $U \supset X$ and a $(1 + \varepsilon)$-Lipschitz retraction $\rho: U \lra X$.
 Take $S$ and $f$ as in Corollary \ref{smooth_approx_crl} so that